 Plyometrics are important to introduce if a return to running or jumping is desired.
 Pogo hops can be helpful to build resilience of the calf and foot muscles before more aggressive jumps are utilized.
 To perform the exercise, simply jump while keeping your knees relatively straight, as if you were jumping rope.
 Eventually you can progress the jump height and speed as you get more comfortable and your pain remains under control.

 Finally, it is crucial to manage your workload.
 Research by Riddle, et al. revealed that working on your feet for most of the day increases your risk of plantar fasciitis.
 While standing in place may not seem like a lot, it can quickly add up in terms of stress.
 Monitoring your standing time and eventually walking and running can allow for a safe, progressive return to activity without creating more flare ups of symptoms.

 As always, if you are suffering from pain, nerve symptoms (numbness, tingling, or weakness), or anything else significant, please see a healthcare provider.
 This blog is meant to be educational and is not a substitute for medical advice.

 Hopefully you learned something about plantar fasciitis and its symptoms and treatment.
 If you have interest in other foot/ankle injuries, check out our ankle page.
 If you found this blog helpful, please share it with someone.
 We hope to continue to grow and help people better understand how our bodies move and work.
 If you want to subscribe so that you don’t miss any other posts, click the sign in button on the top right of this page.
 Once you have created an account, click the drop-down menu in the top right next to your name and go to your settings page.
 Click the subscribe button next to “Blog Subscription” and you won’t miss any future posts!
-If you are in the Northern Virginia area and would like to work with me or you have any questions, please email me at email@example.com or follow me on Instagram or Twitter @drdannydpt.
+If you are in the Sterling, Virginia area and would like to work with me or you have any questions, please email me at firstname.lastname@example.org or follow me on Instagram or Twitter @drdannydpt.